Inventions Ideas Patents: Everything You Need to Know

 Invention Submission.
 Another way that you can sell your invention without obtaining a patent is to submit your invention online to a few companies.
 If you look online, you’ll be surprised to find that many companies offer new inventors free invention submissions.
 Thereafter, the company will review your invention and determine whether they believe it an invention worth patenting.

 If you need help applying for a patent or have an idea or invention that you want to sell, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.